d3datadevelopment/DebugBar/README.en.md

 If necessary, please confirm that you allow `composer-symlinker` and `composer-patches` to execute code.

+Have the files of the package `oxid-esales/oxideshop-ce` overwritten.

 Activate the module in Shopadmin under "Extensions -> Modules".

 ## How to use